Hosting and bandwidth provided by MacAce.net.

 Bookmark & Share

 What are all the differences between the Apple TV 2nd Gen and Apple TV 3rd Gen?
 How many of these models are there?
-Which one is best for me?
+Is one of these older models still worth considering?

 External & Connectivity Differences

 Externally, the Apple TV 2nd Gen and 3rd Gen models all look identical.

 Photo Credit: Apple, Inc. (Apple TV 2nd & 3rd Gen)

 All models use a tiny 3.9 inch by 3.9 inch by 0.9 inch black case that resembles a hockey puck and are bundled with the same aluminum Apple Remote.

 All models have an optical audio out port, an HDMI port, a 10/100Base-T Ethernet port, a Micro-USB port, and support 802.11a/b/g/n "AirPort Extreme" wireless networking.
 All models also support Dolby Digital 5.1 surround sound via pass-through.

 As the cases are identical, the Apple TV 2nd Gen and 3rd Gen models cannot be externally differentiated by appearance, but they can be easily identified by Model Number and EMC Number, both of which are provided in tiny type toward the bottom of the underside of each device:

 Apple provides only minimal technical information regarding any Apple TV model.
 Specifically, Apple reveals that the Apple TV 2nd Gen is powered by an Apple A4 processor and the Apple TV 3rd Gen models are powered by an Apple A5 processor, both with a single processor core.

 However, iFixit tore apart the 2nd Gen model and discovered that the Apple A4 processor has a 1 GHz clockspeed and that the device has 256 MB of onboard RAM and 8 GB of flash RAM to act as a buffer during streaming.

 As first spotted by MacRumors, a curious member of the XBMC forums was the first to teardown the first 3rd Gen model (A1427) and determined that the Apple A5 processor also runs at 1 GHz and the device has a 8 GB flash RAM buffer, too, but it has 512 MB of onboard RAM.
 Interestingly, further analysis by Chipworks determined that this 32 nm Apple A5 (APL2498) processor actually has dual cores, but only one is activated or operational.